XYON’s patented nanoparticle gel technology

 What is finasteride?

 Finasteride belongs to a class of drugs called 5-alpha reductase inhibitors.
-It lowers the concentration of a hormone called DHT within the scalp, which is widely considered the leading cause of hair loss in men.** NIH National Library of Medicine
+It lowers the concentration of a hormone called DHT within the scalp, which is widely considered the leading cause of hair loss in men.*

 Using topical finasteride safely